Samurai Cop: Release

 Director/Producer Amir Shervan took the film to the American Film Market (AFM) in the hopes of finding a distributor to buy the final product and give it a proper release.
 The film was never given a proper theatrical release; however, Polish distributor Demel International Corporation released it in Europe on VHS.
 It was released on DVD by Media Blasters in 2004 and on DVD in 2013 and Blu-ray in 2014 by Cinema Epoch.

 There were rumors that the initial released cut of Samurai Cop was a print that had been found in a castle.
 Gregory Hatanaka, the founder of Cinema Epoch, and the one who owns the rights to the initial Samurai Cop film, claimed that this story was only partially true.
 The original 35mm print of the film was discovered by an employee of Hatanaka's in a vault that was specifically meant to store reels of film and preserve them.
 It was assumed that Shervan had stored the print for Samurai Cop as well as a few of his other films in this vault where they were happened upon by chance.

 Reception and legacy

 The film gained a following and achieved cult classic status due to its unintentional humor.

 On March 25, 2016, Samurai Cop was released as a VOD title by RiffTrax.
 The RiffTrax edition received a two-day theatrical release in April 2017, provided by Fathom Events.

 Sequel

 Gregory Hatanaka, founder of Cinema Epoch, produced and directed a sequel, Samurai Cop 2: Deadly Vengeance, which was released in 2015.

-It was revealed in a Vice interview that the lead actor of Samurai Cop, Mathew Karedas, (who is credited as Matt Hannon) was believed by many fans of the cult hit to have been dead for two years.